How Does Mineral Build-Up Restrict Water Pressure?

 Over time, minerals such as calcium, magnesium, and iron can gather on the inner walls of pipes and fixtures, forming deposits that narrow the pathway for water flow.

-Mineral build-up is particularly noticeable in showerheads and faucets, which might experience diminished water pressure due to their small openings getting obstructed by mineral deposits.
+Mineral build-up is especially noticeable on showerheads and faucets, which can experience diminished water pressure due to their small openings getting obstructed by mineral deposits.
 Household appliances such as dishwashers, washing machines, and water heaters are also susceptible to mineral accumulation.

-For more information on what is low water pressure, we have an ultimate guide that details the many systemic causes of low water pressure and how to tackle them.
+For more information on low water pressure, we have an ultimate guide that details the many systemic causes of low water pressure and how to tackle them.

 TOC